What Is a Chart of Accounts & a Sample Numbering System

 - -20 Administrative

-- -30 Human Resources
+- -30 HR

 - -40 Sales & Marketing

 The chart of accounts is important because it allows you to organize your company’s financial data and distill it into clear and logical categories.
-It’s also the foundation for financial reports—having all of your financial data in one place and seeing how the different accounts relate to each other can provide important insights into your company’s performance.
-It can also help you with:
+It’s also the foundation for financial reports—having all your financial data in one place and seeing how the different accounts relate to one another can provide important insights into your company’s performance.

-- Filing taxes: A properly-organized chart of accounts will simplify your tax season by grouping income and expenses into the items that require separate listing on the tax return.
+- Filing taxes: A properly organized chart of accounts will simplify your tax season by grouping income and expenses into the items that require separate listing on the tax return.

 - Separating expenses: An effective chart of accounts will provide a separate expense account for each type of expense you wish to track.
 Avoid combining different expenses into a single account as this will decrease the usefulness of your accounting reports.

 There are a few best practices that can be adopted to maintain an accurate chart of accounts.
-These include:

 Bottom Line